Apply for a Criminal Record Check and Processing Policies

 Download Consent to a Criminal Record Check Form

 Who keeps the original signed consent form is important.
 As a general rule, the applicant is to complete, sign and date the consent form and then give it to their organization for submission.
-The organization makes a copy of each completed consent form and keeps the original, sending a copy to the Criminal Records Review Program along with the appropriate payment.
+The organization makes a copy of each completed consent form and keeps the original, sending a copy to the Criminal Records Review Program along with the appropriate payment (if applicable).

 Tip: the applicant should follow the 'Checklist for Applicant' found on page two of the form to ensure the form is completed correctly.